 Great news for Art Nouveau fans – a mythical Hotel Hannon in Brussels will become the Hannon museum!
-The Hannon Hotel is undergoing a major restoration and is set to reopen to the public in February 2022, in duo with the Horta Museum.
+The Hannon Hotel is undergoing a major restoration and is set to reopen to the public in 2023.

 The Hotel Hannon located at the intersection of Avenue Brugmann and Avenue de la Jonction (Saint-Gilles) will be reborn as the Hannon Museum and will reopen its doors in a joint venture with the Horta Museum, located nearby.
 This new Art Nouveau architectural and museum center will reinforce the cultural and tourist offer of this district, which is for the time being mainly visited for its art galleries.